A Helpful Guide for Understanding Your Most Powerful Dreams

 • When you wake up, take a sip of your memory water before doing anything else.

-• Grab a pen and a notebook and try to write down anything you remember from your dreams the night before.
+• Grab a pen and a notebook, and try to write down anything you remember from your dreams the night before.

 This ritual will help you start recalling your dreams more easily, giving you the opportunity to interpret and understand them.
 Here’s a few more quick tips: